ljsinclair/featurebase-docs/docs/tools/python-client-library/python-client-library-home.md

 # Python client library

-The python client library is a python package containing components needed to access FeatureBase databases from your python applications.
+The Python client library is a Python package containing components needed to access FeatureBase databases from your Python applications.
 It provides a simple client class that represents a connection to a FeatureBase database.
 This connection class exposes a small set of public methods for the application to submit queries against the FeatureBase database.

 ## Before you begin

 {% include /cloud/cloud-before-begin.md %}, Or
 {% include /com-install/com-install-before-begin.md %}

-## Install python client library
+## Install Python client library

 * [Learn How To Install python client library](/docs/tools/python-client-library/python-client-install)